 La Tasca was my most recent pop-up restaurant.
 After four successful events (three food truck takeovers on Abbot Kinney in Venice, L.A.
 Arepa Bar, and Gastro:Pop-Up, a sold-out, beer-pairing event at The Brewery in Downtown), I found a location on the Westside and turned it into a “Tasca”.
 It was a great evening!
-This experience took place on Saturday, August 11th on the Westside of Los Angeles.
 You can see pictures here :)

 In Caracas, where I lived most of my life, tascas (or taverns) are everywhere; amazing food, wine, and music are always involved.
 This was my inspiration!
 I made a duo of sangrias, a white and a red, to complement a 6-course tapas-style tasting menu.
 I showcased traditional Spanish dishes and flavors with my eclectic, figure-friendly twist.

 Guests enjoyed dinner to the sound of a live Spanish guitar and flamenco music.
 The space was beautifully styled by Wakako Takagi.

 La Tasca: An evening of tapas, sangrias, and music.

 Chilled roasted tomato soup, cucumbers, mojo verde

 Salad—watercress, shallots, sherry vinaigrette